 Health Advice - NHS England

-"COVID-19 is a new illness...
-It's caused by a virus called coronavirus."
-There is also a new strain that is more easily spread and affects the young as well as the old.
+"COVID-19 is caused by a virus called coronavirus."
+There are also new strains that are more easily spread and affect the young as well as the old.

 We know that there are many adults living with long term illness called Long Covid and growing numbers of children suffering from Coronavirus and Long Covid.